The Basil Rathbone as Sherlock Holmes playlist is made up of 14 full-length movies made in the 1930s and 40s.

 Apart from the liberal creative licence, I think the 14 films are quite enjoyable and entertaining on their own.
 The BBC series Sherlock starring Benedict Cumberbatch (affiliate link) wasn’t faithful either and they are tremendously fun to watch.

 I’m glad to be able to find the complete films of Basil Rathbone’s Sherlock Holmes freely available online.
 Extensive restoration has been done and so the quality is really quite good.
+I decided to choose the ones with colour restored because I thought the lighting seem better.

 1. The Hound of The Baskervilles 1939